MinaProtocol/mina/docs/demo.md

 This account has 100% of the stake.

 The demo container will run a block producer and a snark worker.
+You need to make sure the `--publish` at least the GraphQL port, for example `docker run --publish 3085:3085 -it codaprotocol/coda-demo`.
+Any additional arguments will be passed to the daemon.